StrikingLoo/strikingloo.github.io/_posts/2019-04-14-vim-basics.md

 I’ve barely scratched the surface with this introduction, but I hope I’ll at least have persuaded you into trying Vim out for yourself.
 It may not replace an IDE if you’re coding in Java or C++, especially if you’re using frameworks and auto-complete is helping you.
 But when coding in C or Python, I usually pick it as my editor of choice.
 And sometimes when I need to transform a string quickly, editing it from Vim is faster than coding a script in Bash or Python.

 I also encourage you to try the software on your own, and run the _vimtutor_ program from your shell (it usually comes preinstalled with Linux and on Macs).
-If you want to really learn how to optimize your Vim use after going through vimtutor, this very geeky, awesome site [vim golf](http://vimgolf.com/) may be of interest to you as well.
+If you want to really learn how to optimize your Vim use after going through vimtutor, this geeky, awesome site [vim golf](http://vimgolf.com/) may be of interest to you as well.

 I hope you found this article useful or interesting, and as usual any feedback will be welcome, whether anything I said was plain wrong, or you actually liked some part of this tutorial.

-_Follow me on [Twitter](http://www.twitter.com/strikingloo) for more Programming tutorials, tips and tricks, and if you liked it please consider tweeting my article!_
+_Follow me on [Twitter](http://www.twitter.com/strikingloo) for more Programming tutorials, tips and tricks, and if you liked it please consider tweeting my article._